 - Emergency app – Monitor more than 35 different severe weather and emergency alerts.

-- Earthquake app – Receive notification when an earthquake occurs, find help and let others know you’re safe even if the power is out.
+- Earthquake app – Receive a notification when an earthquake occurs, find help and let others know you’re safe even if the power is out.

 - Flood app – Learn and prepare your family and friends for flooding, evacuation and a safe return home.